-At the end of this stage, you should have a precise vision of the functionality you want to perform and the goals you want to accomplish using a digital twin platform.
-Finally, when you have the complete feature set and specification ready, you may move on from the ideation stage to digital twin development.
+At the end of this stage, you should define the digital twin platform functionality and the goals you want to achieve.
+Finally, when you have the feature set and specification, move on to the digital twin product development.

 #2.
 Create an MVP Digital Twin Solution

 The set of features from the previous stage will dictate your project’s tech stack and architecture.
-Before you build a minimal viable product (MVP) version of your digital twin, decide which features are absolute must-haves and which you will be adding at later stages.
+Before you build a minimal viable product (MVP), decide which features are absolute must-haves.
+After that think of others to add at later stages.